 painting | performance | sonic collaborationspast projects |publications | about|contact & newsletter

-Since 2008 my practice has involved creating large-scale paintings through live performances in both public and private settings, often in collaboration with artists from other disciplines in the improvising community.
+My practice involves painting, drawing and poetry through live performances in both public and private settings, often in collaboration with artists from other disciplines in the improvising community.

 As I explore the evolving nature of painting in the context of the digital and post-human era, I reflect upon our connection with our bodies, other forms of intelligence and life - particularly in our muscle memory, and other sub-conscious sites.
 I think about the vibrancy of materials and how we interpret and make sense of what we perceive and observe.
 I am particularly interested in the phenomenon of predetermination, coding and glitches and how they relate to the creative process.